 This live pirate experience (AD) takes visitors back to a time when buccaneers roamed the streets of Newquay, or Towan Blystra, as it was once known.
 I had concerns about whether the actors and scenery might be a bit too much for five-year-old Tot and two-year-old Baby but need not have worried.
 We enjoyed finding out lots of trivia about Cornwall’s mythical and swashbuckling past and they enjoyed spotting clues for their treasure trails.
 The whole experience is indoors and last about an hour.
 Pirate Quest is located in the centre of Newquay, just 10 minutes from Hendra.

 If you’re looking for more inspiration for days out in Cornwall then we love the Suitcases and Sandcastles family travel blog.
 Claire has some great post about Cornwall’s best beaches and the Lizard.

 Hendra Holiday Park in Newquay has so much happening onsite and in the local area that you need not worry about the weather or anyone saying that dreaded phrase: ‘I’m bored’.
 We enjoyed staying in the new Porthminster and feel it’s a really good grade of holiday home – comfortable, modern and well equipped.
 If you’re looking for a Cornwall holiday park that’s great for families then Hendra comes highly recommended.
 Check out the latest special offers on stays on the Hendra website.

-Disclosure: we were invited to spend a week here so we could review Hendra Holiday Park, Newquay.
+Disclosure: we were invited to spend a free week here so we could review Hendra Holiday Park, Newquay.
+We paid for our own travel but were give free entry to some attractions through Cornwall 365.
 All views are my own and those of my family.

 Pin for later